TheBrotherFromASouthernMother/faceAuth/README.md

 ## Getting Started

-1. Create your app.env file.
+1. Partition a PostgrSQL database, if using Heroku <a href="https://www.heroku.com/postgres"> Heroku Postgres </a> is a simple and easy way to get started
-2. Partition a PostgrSQL database, if using Heroku <a href="https://www.heroku.com/postgres"> Heroku Postgres </a> is a simple and easy way to get started
+2. Create your app.env file with key/value pairs for Host, Database(DB), User, Port, and Password(PW).
 3. Install the facial recognition package <a href="https://github.com/ageitgey/face_recognition"> Face Recognition </a>